A census of cool core galaxy clusters in IllustrisTNG: Cool-core criteria

 \subsection{Cuspiness parameter}

 First proposed by \citet{Vikhlinin2007}, the cuspiness of the electron number density profile is a common metric for defining CC clusters.
-Following the literature, we compute the cuspiness parameter of the 3D density profile via
+Following the literature, we calculate the cuspiness parameter of the 3D density profile, computed using $50$ radial bins in the range $10^{-3}-1.5\,r_{500}$, via